Giftbit/currencyapi/docs/lightrail-ui.md

 ### Code Redemption

-The Code Redemption Component is a small form that can be embedded in your redemption page to easily and securely handle code redemption.
+The Code Redemption Component contains a small form that can be embedded in your page to easily and securely handle code redemption.

-It was designed to be hosted at the claim url that is setup in the drop-in config.
-Then the fullcode param can be passed into the components options object, and auto-populated for the user.
-Once a user redeems their gift code, you can take action by handling the "redemption" event, or use the "success_btn_cta_label" and "success_btn_cta_href" params to setup a redirect button within the components success state.
+It was designed to be hosted at the claim url that is setup in the drop-in config so the fullcode can be passed in and auto-populated for the user.

+Once a user redeems a gift code, you can respond by handling the "redemption" event dispatched by the component.
+Alternatively, you can use the "success_btn_cta_label" and "success_btn_cta_href" params to setup a redirect button within the component.

 ```javascript
         var options = {fullcode: 1235813};